 - Go With a Group.
 Hotels, airlines, and other attractions sometimes offer discounted rates for groups of ten people or more.
 Groople can help you find group deals for a specific destination.

 - Use Travel Comparison Sites.
-Sites like Kayak and Priceline can help you find the best rates on airfares, hotels, rental cars, and more.
+Sites like Expedia can help you find the best rates on airfares, hotels, rental cars, and more.
 You can also sign up for travel alerts from Bing Travel or Airfarewatchdog, which let you know when a good deal pops up.

 - Skip the Hotel.
 Hostels offer a cheap, no-frills alternative to hotels – usually between $20 and $30 a night.
 Other cheap lodging options include Airbnb rentals, staying with friends, or crashing with a stranger through Couchsurfing or Servas International.